In 1977 we found some old undated negatives from the

-This page from the TEMCOR manual shows the central tower and the initial assembly of the upper portion of the dome.
-The 5-legged tower had 10 hand winches which attached to the upper portion, after each ring was added the assembly was pulled up and the next ring installed.
+This page from the TEMCOR dome erection manual manual shows the central tower and the initial assembly of the upper portion of the dome.
+This is a common method to erect domes and radomes--after the base ring portion was erected, the main central portion of the dome was erected from the top down.
+The 5-legged tower had 10 hand winches which attached to the upper portion, after each ring was added around the circumference, the assembly was pulled up and the next ring installed.
+After all of the top portion of the dome was constructed, it was raised above the base ring, then lowered slowly and connected to the base ring.

 This view from outside the dome shows the central tower supporting the skeleton of the upper portion of the dome, behind the lower portion which has some of the skin panels installed. (from the dome erection folder)